 SCANNING Locating relevant information: Use clues from the question; Use knowledge of the text.
 DECODING Working out the meaning of a word: Read "around" the word for clues; Use the "stem" of the word as a clue; Always read to the end of the sentence.
 INFERENCE Using clues to make a guess: Identify clues; Figure out what the clues are hinting to the reader.
 USING EVIDENCE Prove your point!
 Answer in a full sentence; Make your point; Use evidence from the text to support your point; Put direct quotes from book in inverted commas.
 BUSY BRAIN READING Actively creating meaning Visualising - creating an image in your mind.
 Making connections - to experiences/films and books/earlier parts of the text.
-Checking understanding - going back to pages already read/asking questions Creating intonation and character voices.
+Checking understanding - going back to pages already read/asking questions

-- Follow the English Across the Curriculum document quality texts selected to inspire a love of reading and to inspire writing - Class reader for whole class and guided reading (KS1/2) - Effective balance of whole class/small group guided reading sessions weighted towards whole class (see model guided reading plan) - 20 minutes per day put aside for independent reading on top of guided reading session (KS2) - Reading and comprehension activities to practise and hone skills (as part of English planning sequence/cross-curricular learning) - Question stems based on Elklan/ Blooms' Taxonomy/ Reading Domains for comprehension - School Readers a charity that recruits volunteers to listen to children read in primary schools.
-They also make story telling videos (Ey/KS1) - Bug Club phonic appropriate reading books (EY/KS1) - Epic a digital library of books (KS1) - Renaissance Star Assessment (KS2) - Renaissance Accelerated Reading (appropriately levelled books for independent reading) - Renaissance MyON a digital library with more than 6,000 books matched to each individual student's interests, age and Lexile® reading level (KS2) - Story Sack/Brilliant Book Box/Daily Books/Reading boxes (EY) - Take One Book a new initiative across the school to teach the skills of reading and comprehension (see appendices) - Drama and The Arts Project activities to develop comprehension and inference in particular (Pie Corbett and The Arts Project) - Creative tasks to allow children to demonstrate comprehension (Ideas For Comprehension Tasks) - Guided Reading (Strategies from the model Guided Reading Plan) - Echo Reading
+- Follow the English Across the Curriculum document quality texts selected to inspire a love of reading and to inspire writing - Class reader for whole class and guided reading (KS1/2) - Effective balance of whole class/small group guided reading sessions weighted towards whole class (see model guided reading plan) - 20 minutes per day put aside for independent reading on top of guided reading session (KS2) - Reading and comprehension activities to practise and hone skills (as part of English planning sequence/cross-curricular learning) - Question stems based on Elklan/Blooms' Taxonomy/ Reading Domains for comprehension - School Readers a charity that recruits volunteers to listen to children read in primary schools.
+They also make story telling videos (Ey/KS1) - Smart Kids a digital library of books (KS1)

-- Rising Stars comprehension (every 2 weeks in KS1/2) - ERIC activities (explain, retrieve, interpret, choice) KS1/2 - Focus on vocabulary in reading sessions adding to class vocabulary wall - Word mats (EY) - Class book read by class teacher for enjoyment (Friday Story Time) - Visits by authors
+- Renaissance Star Assessment (KS2) - Renaissance Accelerated Reading (appropriately levelled books for independent reading) - Renaissance MyON a digital library with more than 6,000 books matched to each individual student's interests, age and Lexile® reading level (KS2) - Story Sack/Brilliant Book Box/Daily Books/Reading boxes (EY) - Take One Book a new initiative across the school to teach the skills of reading and comprehension (see appendices) - Drama and The Arts Project activities to develop comprehension and inference in particular (Pie Corbett and The Arts Project) - Creative tasks to allow children to demonstrate comprehension (Ideas For Comprehension Tasks) - Guided Reading (Strategies from the model Guided Reading Plan) - Echo Reading - Rising Stars comprehension (every 2 weeks in KS1/2) - ERIC activities (explain, retrieve, interpret, choice) KS1/2 - Focus on vocabulary in reading sessions adding to class vocabulary wall - Word mats - Class book read by class teacher for enjoyment (Friday Story Time) - NELI-N (nursery) vocabulary and literacy whole class scheme with catch up for focus children - NELI-R (reception) looking and story structure and link to T4W - Visits by authors